Alex-Eriksen/P4-Projekt/Wizard Battle Unity/Assets/Scripts/Spell System/SpellSystem.md

 > Note: the Spell base class has a protected list of entities called "targetEntities" that is updated when the spell collides with an entity.

 Thats all you need to do, the status effect will automatically expire after the set lifetime of the StatusEffectObject.

 ---

+#### Add A Spell To The Spell Whell:
+Locate the SpellbookObject in the

+	Assets/Resources/Spells/

+folder, click the SpellbookObject and assign the id of your SpellObject to one of the elements.

+> Note: you must have added the SpellObject to the SpellDatabaseObject, in order to get the id of the SpellObject.

+Thats all, you're done.

+---

+#### Manipulate An Entity's Health:
+###### Gain Health
+To regain the health of an entity you can call the method

+	SC_GainHealth(float amount) -> void
+on the entity you wish to regain health.

+Which will add the specified amount of health to the entitty up to the maximum allowed for that entity.

+<br></br>

+###### Drain Health
+To drain the health of an entity you can call the method

+	SC_DrainHealth(float amount) -> void

+on the entity you wish to drain health from.

+This will remove the specified amount of health from the entity and check if the entity is destroyed after the removal of the health.

+---

+#### Manipulate An Entity's Mana:
+###### Gain Mana
+To regain the mana of an entity you can call the method

+	SC_GainMana(float amount) -> void

+Which will add the specified amount of mana to the entity up to the maximum allowed for that entity.

+<br></br>

+###### Drain Mana
+To drain the mana of an entity you can call the method

+	Cmd_DrainMana(float amount) -> void

+on the entity you wish to drain mana from.

+This will remove the specified amount of mana from the entity.

+> Note: the PlayerCombat class automatically checks and drains mana when casting a spell.

+---